artisanwebworks/autocrud/README.md

 # Laravel Auto-CRUD
-* Providing default CRUD API implementation for Eloquent models
+* Providing default CRUD ajax routes for Eloquent models
-* Enables specifying validation rules on the Model
+* Automatically applies validation rules specified on the Model

-philosophical underpinning:
+I created this project because I desired sleek and simple means of allowing my front-end to perform asynchronous operation on Eloquent models

+An alternative to JSON:API, which is more feature rich and configurable, and perhaps a more appropriate choice if exposing an full-fledged API to various public consumers.

 * constraints on model attributes (validation rules) are valuable descriptive information that help convey what a model actually *is* -- so the rules should be part